Injured in an Auto Accident?

 How Much Does a Knoxville Bus Accident Lawyer Cost?

-We understand that many people worry about the cost of hiring a bus accident attorney, especially when facing medical bills and time away from work.
+We understand that many people worry about the cost of hiring a bus accident lawyer, especially when facing medical bills and time away from work.
 That’s why our team works on a contingency fee basis, which means you don’t pay us anything upfront.
 You only pay if we successfully recover compensation for you through a settlement or court award.

 Our payment is a percentage of the compensation amount.
 We’ll explain exactly how the contingency fee works so there are no surprises.